 SSIS Package Configuration Using Parent Package Variable

-Right-click on the control flow region will open the context menu.
-Please select the Package Configurations.. option from the context menu
+Fro this SSIS Parent Child Package Configuration demo, right-click on the control flow region will open the context menu.
+Please select the Package Configurations.. option from it

-Once you select the Package Configurations.., a new window called Package Configurations Organizer will be opened.
-Please check mark the Enable Package Configurations to enable the configurations.
-Next, click on the Add button to add new configuration.
+Once you select the Package Configurations.., a new window called Package Configurations Organizer will open.
+Please checkmark the Enable Package Configurations to enable the configurations.
+Next, click on the Add button to add a new configuration.

 Select Configuration type: This is the page that we have to use to select the configuration type.
-By default XML configuration file is selected by the SSIS.
-In this example we are explaining about SSIS Parent Package variable configuration.
-So, let me select the Parent Package Variable as the configuration type, and specified the Parent variable name. remember, variable name should be exactly same as the parent package variable name.
+By default, SSIS selects the XML configuration file.
+In this example, we are explaining about SSIS Parent Package variable configuration.
+So, let me choose the Parent Package Variable as the configuration type and specified the Parent variable name.
+Remember, the variable name should be the same as the parent package variable name.

 Select Target Property: You have to specify the target value here.
 Here we have to assign the Parent package variable (FileName) to File System Connection String variable (ChildFileName) value.
-It means, default value of ChildFileName will be replaced with the Parent package variable (FileName) at run time.
+It means the default value of ChildFileName replaced with the Parent package variable (FileName) at run time.

-Let me rename the Configuration name as Parent Child Package Configuration, and Click Finish button to close the wizard.
+Let me rename the SSIS Configuration name as Parent Child Package Configuration, and click the Finish button to close the wizard.

 Now you can see our newly created Parent Package Variable configuration.

-TIP: Please refer Execute packages in File System article to understand the steps involved in executing the packages from file system.
-Next, refer SSIS Execute Package Task Project Reference article for calling packages inside the same project and Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.
+TIP: Please refer to Execute packages in File System article to understand the steps involved in executing the packages from the file system.
+Next, see SSIS Execute Package Task Project Reference article for calling packages inside the same project and Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.

 From the below screenshot you can observe, we are selecting Child Package from the list of SSIS Packages.

-Click ok to select the file.
-If the package is secured with password (In general Yes) then provide appropriate password.
+Click OK to select the file.
+If the package secured with a password (In general Yes), provide an appropriate password.

 Click OK to finish configuring the parent package.
-Let us Run the package
+Let us Run the SSIS Parent Child Package Configuration package

 Let us open the SQL Server Management Studio and check the result.